evefonwu/weather-data/README.md

 Cannot connect to database

-- Make sure the .env file at the root directory of the server folder
+- Make sure the .env file is at the root directory of the server folder

 Problem importing CSV file